 - Number of employees, and whether there are any vulnerable occupants

 - Number and placement of emergency exit routes

 - Fire safety system as a whole, including fire fighting equipment, signage, and staff training

 - Electrical equipment, heating devices, and designated smoking areas

 What happens if you fail to comply with fire safety law?

 If you don’t carry out a regular fire risk assessment your local fire authority could serve a notice on your premises.
 You may be fined and/or prosecuted, and face imprisonment in the most serious cases.

 Fire risk assessments aren’t just a tick box exercise – they’re about taking preventative measures to minimise risks.
-Acorn Analytical Services are fire risk assessors providing health and safety services nationally and internationally.
+Acorn Safety Services are fire risk assessors providing health and safety services nationally and internationally.

 For more information, please contact one of our experienced health and safety consultants.